thatbrguy/Deep-Stream-ONNX/README.md

 ### Step 5: Launching DeepStream.

-- Download the `sample.tar.gz` from this drive link.
-Extract the `sample_videos` directory into the `Deep-Stream-ONNX` directory.
+- Download the `sample.tar.gz` from this [drive link](https://drive.google.com/open?id=1kZERLw2y9ig9nVwvTPrFOrI5VOTri3d7).
+Extract the `vids` directory into the `Deep-Stream-ONNX` directory.
 - You can launch DeepStream using the following command:

 ```bash